Two-photon amplitude interferometry for precision astrometry: Two-photon amplitude interferometry

 Extending the treatment for the BSI in Section~\ref{subsec:single_source_interf} we now identify the phase differences $\delta_{1}, \delta_{2}$ each as combinations of the difference in path length down from the sky to the receivers and some path length differences within the apparatus along the legs and from the receiver to the beam splitter:

+The angles $\theta_1$ and $\theta_2$ are the directions to the two sources, naturally generalizing the angle direction $\theta$ for the one-source case as shown in Figure~\ref{fig:single_photon_beamsplitter}.
 For simplicity and compactness we will assume that the $a-e$ and $b-f$ baselines are the same $B_{ae} = B_{bf} \equiv B$; and we will combine the difference in the instrumental path length differences into a single quantity $\Delta L \equiv \Delta L_{ae} - \Delta L_{bf}$.
-The pair rates from Equation~\eqref{eq:two_source_rates_pointsources} then become \begin{widetext}